 Whether a person is experiencing vertigo, disequilibrium, or any other type of dizziness, a good place to begin seeking help is from an upper cervical chiropractor.
 A link has been noticed between vertigo and a misalignment in the bones of the upper cervical spine.

-Here at Solara Health in Calgary, Alberta, we specialize in finding these misalignments and then working with our patients to correct them by means of a gentle, precise method called NUCCA.
+Here at Solara Health in Calgary, Alberta, we are trained in finding these misalignments and working with our patients to correct them by means of a gentle, precise method called NUCCA.
 Once corrected, the body can begin working at its optimum, and vertigo often lessens or goes away completely.

 To schedule a complimentary phone consultation with the Dr. Bohemier and Solara Health call (403) 266-2283 or just click the button below.